solarwinds/ChessProject/ChessProject-Java/NOTES.md

     that's how it looks in the supporting "specification" (from http://www.chessvariants.org/d.chess/), though I guess it's open to being able to support different configurations in the future.

+  - I don't know what Java formatting conventions you use, so I'll just play that by ear.
+It's looking like there isn't an 80-column width limit, so I won't worry too much about long lines of code (though I'll try not to go beyond 120 characters, just to keep it readable).

 ## First Task - Getting the existing tests passing

   - I'm running the tests with **mvn test**, and they're starting off with 14 tests and